 Is CBD legal?

-In the U.S. CBD products made from hemp are legal to buy on a federal level, since they naturally contain less than 0.3% THC.
-On the flip side, marijuana-derived CBD products are illegal on a federal level but allowed in some states.
+In the U.S. CBD goods made from hemp are legal to buy on a federal level, since they naturally contain less than 0.3% THC.
+On the flip side, marijuana-derived CBD goods are illegal on a federal level but allowed in some states.